raphaelmue/dashup/docs/ucs/layout/UCS_change_layout.md

 #  Postconditions

 ## Save changed data
-After the user has changed the layout or the structure of his/her dashboard the data has to be stored.
+After the user has changed the layout of his/her dashboard the data has to be stored.
 This is necessary to get a persistent change.

 #  Extension Points